stevensouza/automon/README.md

 # Automon
 Automon combines the power of AOP (AspectJ) with any monitoring tools (JAMon, JavaSimon, Yammer Metrics, ...) or logging tools
-(perf4j, log4j, sl4j, ...) that you already use to declaratively monitor your Java code, the JDK, and any jars used by your application.
+(perf4j, log4j, sl4j, ...) that you already use to declaratively monitor

+* Your Java code,
+* The JDK,
+* Any jars used by your application

 Automon is typically used to time monitor method invocations, and count exceptions.
 It is very easy to set-up and you should be able to start monitoring your code within minutes.